- Written by Dr.Mehmet Demircioglu

 If hemoglobin is low, pause and find the reason.
 Do not start iron on your own, hide the result, or assume the transplant will fix every hair concern.

-High hemoglobin or hematocrit and FUE timing
+High hemoglobin or hematocrit can affect FUE timing

 Some donors are turned away because the hemoglobin or hematocrit is too high, not too low.
 That can happen with dehydration, testosterone use, sleep apnea, smoking, lung disease, or a blood condition.
 It can also be a temporary reading that needs repeat testing.
 Either way, it is not a badge of safety.